ArthurValada/terminal-search/README.md

 in your favorite search engine, it would be very convenient to simply select and activate a key combination.
 With this in mind, this project was created.

+~~Is it a silly thing?
+Probably, but this was created just for me to expand my Rust skills~~

 ## Summary

 - Configuration;